visioncortex/visioncortex.github.io/README.md

 This is the very beginning of Version Cortex Document.

 ## Dev
-`npm run dev` will start a local development serve.
+`npm run dev` will start a local development server at http://localhost:3000/.

 ## Build
 `npm run build` will generated static site in .docz/dist/.